Brenda Eeds, Director

 Emily Mingchi Chao, Piano & Keyboard

 Ms.Emily, who is completing her Doctorate in Musical Arts in Piano Performance at USC, has ten years experience teaching piano.
 Seriously studying music for more than 20 years which includes a Bachelor degree in Music and Masters degree in Piano Performance from Indiana University, Emily is knowledgeable with musicality, theory, music history and music education.
 Her teaching strategy focuses especially on playing the piano with natural body movements in order to avoid injury.
 Besides her extensive piano training, Emily studies instrumental conducting with Larry Livingston and Sharon Lavery at USC.
 She is also well accomplished in jazz studies.
-Her goal is to provide a variety of musical experience in order to enrich the student’s musical journey.
+Her goal is to provide a variety of musical experience in order to enrich the student's musical journey.
 We are pleased to welcome Emily Mingchi Chao to Pacific Conservatory faculty in Summer 2012.
-Click here to view Ms. Emily's video interview.
+Ms Emily is currently on a leave of absence while completing her Doctorate.

 Marcella Muller, Piano & Music Therapy